rfmaynard/ScrollView/README.md

 The methods that I have found useful:

--   pageScroll (int direction) - The ScrollView will shift
+-   pageScroll (int direction) - The ScrollView will shift one page down or up on a shortcut press.

 -   scrollTo(int x, int y) and smoothScrollTo(int x, int y) - this method
     scrolls to the corresponding x and y values within the scroll view.
 Can be